 Thyme is pungent, fresh, and has a hint of clove.
 In the kitchen, use it both fresh or dried in items like meats, soups, salads, flavored butter, vinegar, and a pretty garnish.
 If you enjoy any Mediterranean foods, you need Thyme in the garden.
 Don’t forget the flowers in season.
 They garnish soups, salads, and beverages.

 How To Prepare Thyme For Cooking

-Thyme’s tiny, delicate and flavor filled leaves grow in stiff, thin but hard stems.
-Use the stems in bundled herb packages like boquet garni, below.
-Otherwise remove the leaves from the stems.
+Thyme’s tiny, delicate, and flavor-filled leaves grow in stiff, thin but hard stems.
+Use the stems in bundled herb packages like bouquet garni, below.
+Otherwise, remove the leaves from the stems.
 This is the easiest way to do it.

-- If you have group of small stems, together on a main stem, separate them.
+- If you have a group of small stems, together on a main stem, separate them.

 - If the stems are firm, pull the leaves, against the growth to remove from the stem’

 - If the stem is fine and delicate, pull the leaves with the stem/